Budget 2021: Revised Conditions for Input Tax Credit

 The Goods and Service tax has now become 4 years older and the Government is consistently trying to simplify the GST return filing processes and the interaction with GSTN.

-Stick till the end of the article to understand the complete details of the conditions put on availing maximum Input Tax Credit.
+Stick till the end of the article to understand the complete details of the conditions put on availing for maximize Input Tax Credit.

-What is the new update on ITC under GST?
+What is the new Budget 2021 update on ITC under GST?

 There has been an addition of a clause in Section 16 of the CGST Act, 2017.
 This section is concerned with the Input Tax Credit and hence, this new amendment becomes important for us.